How to Repair Your Ornithopter

 6 min read

-By Ryan Lee Price
+| By Ryan Lee Price |

 But it almost wasn’t so.

-According to Brian Herbert, in his bio of his father, Dreamer of Dune: “Analog readers liked Dune World, and fans nominated it for the 1963 Hugo Award for best novel—rather unusual, since the story hadn’t yet been published in book form.
-While Dune World did not win the award, its popularity was in no small part responsible for the awarding of a Hugo for the best science fiction magazine to Analog….
+According to Brian Herbert in his bio of his father, Dreamer of Dune: “Analog readers liked Dune World, and fans nominated it for the 1963 Hugo Award for best novel—rather unusual since the story hadn’t yet been published in book form.
+While Dune World did not win the award, its popularity was in no small part responsible for the awarding of a Hugo for the best science fiction magazine to Analog.”

-Frank Herbert wrote his agent Lurton Blassingame: “This is going to be a salable property.”
+Frank Herbert wrote his agent, Lurton Blassingame: “This is going to be a salable property.”

 In the January 1965 issue of Analog, the now 125,000 words of Books II and III of Dune World were published in serial form under the name Prophet of Dune (Campbell’s choice).
-Just about this time, science fiction writer Sterling E. Lanier read the first installments of Dune World in Analog, and he loved it enough to contact Blassingame to begin negotiations for the printing rights Herbert’s books.
+About this time, science fiction writer Sterling E. Lanier read the first installments of Dune World in Analog, and he loved it enough to contact Blassingame to begin negotiations for the printing rights to Herbert’s books.
 Since 1961, Lanier had been an editor at a small publishing firm in Philadelphia called Chilton Book Company.

-Brian Herbert explains the deal: “In the buy of an editor’s lifetime, the literary coup of coups, the farsighted Lanier offered a $7,500 advance (plus future royalties) for the right to publish Dune World (Book I) and Prophet of Dune (Books II and III) in hardcover.”
-A prominent science fiction writer in his own right (known for his post-apocalyptic novel Hiero’s Journey), Lanier asked Herbert to rework some of the book’s themes and rewrite much of the text.
+Brian Herbert explains the deal: “In the buy of an editor’s lifetime, the literary coup of coups, the farsighted Lanier offered a $7,500 advance (plus future royalties) for the right to publish Dune World (Book I)and Prophet of Dune (Books II and III) in hardcover.”
+A prominent science fiction writer in his own right (known for his postapocalyptic novel Hiero’s Journey), Lanier asked Herbert to rework some of the book’s themes and rewrite much of the text.
 He combined chapters and reorganized others, and proposed a simple title: Dune, which Lanier liked for its power and mysticism.

-Chilton has been best known as a publisher of automotive repair manuals and magazines for, by then, nearly 70 years, but published a few novels (Lanier’s Hiero’s Journey being one of them in 1973).
+Chilton had been best known as a publisher of automotive repair manuals and magazines for, by then, nearly 70 years, but published a few novels (Lanier’s Hiero’s Journey being one of them in 1973).
 This led Herbert to quip that they might rename his book How to Repair Your Ornithopter after the transport vessels in the Dune universe.
 At least Chilton had experience printing large books, he reasoned, before accepting the offer.

-On the 50th anniversary of its publication, appreciation should be attributed to the foresight of an editor in a small division of a small publishing house—Chilton—as the world may have missed out on the mysticism and majesty that are the Dune novels and the brilliance of Frank Herbert’s mind.
+As the film Dune: Part II launches, appreciation should be attributed to the foresight of an editor in a small division of a small publishing house—Chilton—as the world may have missed out on the mysticism and majesty that are the Dune novels and the brilliance of Frank Herbert’s mind.

 By the way, an original first edition in fine condition of Herbert’s Dune, printed by Chilton Books in 1965, is currently valued at several thousand dollars.